Sprint and Standard distance route maps

 Sprint Distance – 1 lap

 Starting from the transition area, triathletes will run either 1 or two out and back loops, alongside the lake.
 The course is on pavements and is completely flat.
-There will be 1 drinks station on the course, manned by marshals serving water in plastic cups.
-This is the only drinks station and you will pass it on each lap.

 After the Race No bikes can be removed from transition until the last cyclist has returned in your wave.
 Your number must be presented to remove your bike.
 There will be no exception to this!